LostInBrittany/web-components-in-2023/README.md

 > If you can't or don't want user GitPod, you will need to install manually some libraries and programs.
 Please refer to the [Doing this workshop without GitPod](#doing-this-workshop-without-gitpod) section.

 ## Opening the workspace in GitPod

 To open the workspace, simply click on the *Open in Gitpod* button, or use [this link](https://gitpod.io/#https://github.com/LostInBrittany/web-components-in-2023.git).

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/LostInBrittany/web-components-in-2023.git).

+## What tools we are using to help with the workshop logistics

+We are using several Node.js based tools to help with the logistics of the workshop:

+### Verdaccio

+Verdaccio is a lightweight private npm proxy registry built in Node.js.
+In this workshop we use it to push the different Web Components and to get them integrated in different applications.

+Verdaccio is pre-installed in the GitPod image and it's launched at the workspace creation.
+It's using it's by-default configuration, listening in the 4873 port.

+### Vite

+Vite (French word for "quick", pronounced `/vit/`, like "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.

+In this workshop we use Vite as a dev server, and we will install it as a development dependency in every step using it.

 ## How is the workshop organized